 The Center is a program of the Division of Student Affairs.
 The Student Diversity Center Governing Council (hereafter referred to as Governing Council) consists of two representatives selected by each of the Center’s member groups.
 Responsibilities of members of the Governing Council include: attending weekly Governing Council meetings; sharing information about their organization’s activities and programs; distributing information from Council meetings to their organization’s officers and members; planning and participating in Diversity Center programs; and interviewing Student Coordinator candidates.

 The Governing Council may select a faculty and/or staff advisor.
-The Director of Multicultural Student Services is a non-voting member of the Governing Council and serves in an advisory capacity.
+The Director of Intercultural Engagement is a non-voting member of the Governing Council and serves in an advisory capacity.

-The Director of Multicultural Student Services retains supervisory authority over the budget and the facility and is responsible for ensuring that the Center and the Governing Council are in compliance with this governing document.
+The Director of Intercultural Engagement retains supervisory authority over the budget and the facility and is responsible for ensuring that the Center and the Governing Council are in compliance with this governing document.
 The Director is also responsible for developing job descriptions for the paid positions and for the annual review of the Center.

-During the spring semester, the Governing Council interviews some or all of the Student Coordinator candidates after a possible screening process facilitated by the Director of Multicultural Student Services, in the event there is the need to narrow the number of applicants.
+During the spring semester, the Governing Council interviews some or all of the Student Coordinator candidates after a possible screening process facilitated by the Director of Intercultural Engagement, in the event there is the need to narrow the number of applicants.
 An outgoing Student Coordinator (or the Director if both current coordinators are applicants for the following year) facilitates discussion of the candidates’ merits and challenges, followed by election of two candidates by Governing Council members.

-The Director of Multicultural Student Services has the authority to approve or veto the Governing Council’s choice.
+The Director of Intercultural Engagement has the authority to approve or veto the Governing Council’s choice.
 The Director makes the offer of employment and supervises the Student Coordinators.

 The Centers’ day-to-day operations and programs will be overseen by the Student Coordinators and the Governing Council.